ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

 5. Click **"Launch"**

 Then you will see the newly created instance in your instances list.
 The instance is queued for creation.
-It might take some time before the status changes from "Build" to "Active".
+It might take some time before the status changes from "Build" to "Active."

 **Set initial username and password in Post-Creation tab**